k21971/EvilHack/doc/evilhack-changelog.md

 - Revamp wildshape forms, experience level tiers
 - Fix: feedback when casting spells as a Druid, wildshaped into a form with no hands/limbs
+- Fix: incorrect feedback when a monster attempts to steal and the objects being stolen have the oilskin object property